Australia uses firefighters to plan the next attack - The Media Times

 Authorities redoubled their efforts Monday to secure supplies and repatriate thousands of people who have been stranded by fire lines in coastal cities for several days.

-“This morning is about recovery, making sure people who are displaced have somewhere safe (to go) and making sure we have the resources to build a presence on the ground to clear the roads, clear where the rubble exists, “Berejiklian said.
+“What we are focusing on here is the human cost and the cost of rebuilding people’s lives,” Prime Minister Scott Morrison told reporters in Canberra as he announced funding of $ 2 billion ($ 1.4 billion) over two years for National Fire Recovery. newly formed.
+Agency.

 Dean Linton, a resident of Jindabyne in the Snowy Mountains, used the break from an imminent threat to his city to visit his wife and four children who had been evacuated to Sydney.
-He also used the 870-mile journey to capture a fire pump and generator to help him protect the family home.
+He also used the 870-kilometer (540-mile) round trip to capture a fire pump and generator to help him protect the family home.

 “There is a lot of fuel in that national park; it would only take a lightning strike,” Linton told Reuters.